WordPress.com vs WordPress.org, Plus the Best WordPress.org Hosting for Bloggers

 The following WordPress.org hosting companies are the only three officially (as of this writing) listed on WordPress.org as their recommended options.
 They all offer a one-click WordPress installation.

 This is what WordPress.org has to say about their choices:

 “There are hundreds of thousands of web hosts out there, the vast majority of which meet the WordPress minimum requirements, and choosing one from the crowd can be a chore.
 Just like flowers need the right environment to grow, WordPress works best when it’s in a rich hosting environment.
 We’ve dealt with more hosts than you can imagine; in our opinion, the hosts below represent some of the best and brightest of the hosting world.”

-BlueHost is my current hosting company and that of other 2 million users.
+BlueHost is the current hosting company of more than 2 million users.
 Besides its great reputation and reliability, it is a very affordable hosting provider to start a WordPress blog with.

 What’s more, with BlueHost you can register your Domain for FREE.

 Here is a step-by-step tutorial on starting a blog with BlueHost and choosing what to blog about.

 SiteGround is the new cool kid in the block of hosting.

 Having gained enormous popularity in the blogging community in the recent years by their record braking up-times, latest web hosting speed technology, site hack protection, and excellent 24/7 customer service, SiteGround is a powerful contender.